AlephantAI/AIephant-AI-Agent-Gateway/README.md

   <a href="README.zh-CN.md">Simplified Chinese</a>
 </p>

-## What is Alephant AI Gateway
+## What is Alephant Agent Gateway

-Alephant AI Gateway is an OpenAI-compatible control layer for production AI applications, available as hosted SaaS or as a self-hosted gateway.
-It gives developers one stable API surface while the gateway handles provider-specific adaptation, model routing, policy enforcement, layered caching, retries, fallback, usage metadata, request logging, and audit trails.

-Instead of wiring every application directly to every provider, teams connect once and route across 50+ providers, 320+ models, and custom model backends.
-Start with Alephant Cloud for a managed workspace, or self-host the gateway when you need private infrastructure, BYO keys, and direct operational control.
+Alephant Agent Gateway is an open-source gateway for AI agents, coding agents, and LLM-powered workflows.

+It provides an OpenAI-compatible gateway for 50+ providers, 320+ models, and custom model backends.
+It routes traffic, adapts provider APIs, caches responses, enforces policy, and observes every request from one developer-friendly integration point.

+Unlike a standard AI Gateway, Alephant is designed around agents as first-class runtime actors.
+Each agent can have its own identity, virtual keys, model access, budget limits, runtime policies, sessions, request traces, and financial ledger.

+Alephant helps teams control token and API spend, prevent runaway agent behavior, and turn agents or workflows into paid endpoints with clear revenue, cost, and margin tracking.

 ```typescript
 import OpenAI from "openai"